christinahbr/clinical-decisionmaking/README.md

 Running the full pipeline will generate:
 * data/clean_data.rds (analysis-ready dataset)
 * results/table_one.docx (Table 1 demographics)
-* figures including PCA loadings, adjusted odds ratio forest plots, and justification bar charts
+* figures including PCA loadings, adjusted odds ratio forest plots, and bar charts

-## How to Run the Analysis
+## How to run the analysis

 After cloning the repository and installing required packages, run the scripts sequentially.
 The analysis assumes the working directory is set to the project root.